Creating and editing content templates

 After a while, you can get tired of the default sentences we’re using for your posts - “Just published an article”, “Hot off the press”… and you want to create more variety.
 Or your blog is not in English, so these make no sense for you.

-With the “Content template” feature, you can create your own default sentences.
+With the “Content templates” feature, you can create your own default sentences.

 You can access the feature by clicking “Content templates” in the “Settings” menu: